Factor out stuff into a Tails Python library

 stem any way.
 I'm sure there's more but, again, I digress.

-#11 Updated by alant about 3 years ago
+#11 Updated by alant over 3 years ago

 kurono volunteered to help.
 I'll let you folks discuss it.